RabbitBio/RabbitTClust/README.md

 # RabbitTClust

-RabbitTClust is a clustering method based on Minimum Spanning Tree.
-The distance computing is based on Sketch.
+RabbitTClust is an efficient sketch-based genome clustering application using minimum spanning trees.
+It enables processing of large-scale datasets by combining dimensionality reduction techniques with streaming and parallelization on modern multi-core platforms.

 ## Installation